Showbiz Reporter Quits the Razz for Edinburgh Public Relations Career

 She spent a number of years in her family’s hairdressing and beauty business, before following a career in the media.
 After graduating she worked with a press agency and a small PR firm before joining the Daily Record.

-The full-time role at Holyrood Partnership’s Edinburgh base came after a three month contract demonstrated a promising fit.
+The full-time role at Holyrood PR’s Edinburgh base came after a three month contract demonstrated a promising fit.

 “It is a full-throttle place to work and I’ve already learned more in a short space of time than I have in any previous job and there is a lot more feedback.”